 - Conspiratorial Thinking

 Course highlights and learning objectives

 Learning objectives for each of the two lessons in this learning experience include:

 - Misinformation: I can identify and differentiate between different types of misinformation; explain why understanding and debunking misinformation matters; evaluate and explain the possible consequences of misinformation; and understand the role of Russian disinformation during and after the 2016 presidential election.

 - Conspiratorial Thinking: I can explain what “conspiracy theories” are and why people find them appealing and compelling; describe what conspiratorial thinking is and the role it plays in making conspiracy theories engaging and compelling to people; recognize the key cognitive biases involved in conspiratorial thinking and identify the human needs that conspiracy theories address; and demonstrate the social and political impact of conspiratorial thinking and conspiracy theories.

-Before assigning the "Misinfo master class" course, visit checkology.org to register a free educator account and use our getting started guide to help you create your first class and add students.
-After you've created your class, follow these two steps to assign the "Misinfo master class" to your students:
+Before assigning the "Misinfo 101" course, visit checkology.org to register a free educator account and use our getting started guide to help you create your first class and add students.
+After you've created your class, follow these two steps to assign the "Misinfo 101" course to your students:

 Click the "+ Assign course" button.

 You can find the "+ Assign course" button in two places:

 Select "Change course" and scroll to "Presets by subject or skillset" section.